Internal Medicine Residency Curriculum

 At least twice a year, our residency program reviews cases in conjunction with the emergency medicine residency program as part of a combined QI conference.
 This conference allows our two residency programs to jointly learn from complicated cases that passed through both of our departments.

 Residents are also required to have at least one QI project during residency.
-This is often done in teams (often in the continuity clinic groups) with residents developing the question, designing the project, and carrying it through to completion.
+This is often done in teams (commonly in the continuity clinic groups) with residents developing the question, designing the project, and carrying it through to completion.